 You should let the TTE know this and request an explanation as to why his/her price is higher.
 Often, if it’s a hotel, the TTE’s price will include extras (e.g., taxes, service fees, daily breakfast, early check-in, an upgrade) that are not included in the price you see on the Internet.
 If it’s an activity or excursion, the experience that the TTE is recommending is probably not the same experience that you’re finding on the Internet.
 And remember that Internet rates often come with surprise charges.
 So be sure you’re comparing apples with apples.

-8. If I have already booked most of my trip (e.g., my hotel stays), should I contact a Trusted Travel Expert for just a few small components (e.g., a day tour or a hard-to-get museum ticket)?
+8. If I have already booked most of my trip, should I contact a Trusted Travel Expert for just a few small components?

-No. Every excellent travel specialist’s business model is based on complete, multi-day (e.g., 5-day or longer) trips, embellished with all the special touches and insider experiences (based on superlative on-the-ground connections) that sophisticated travelers appreciate.
+No. If you’ve already booked all your hotels, for example, and all you need is a guide for two days, it will not make financial sense for you to contact a Trusted Travel Expert.
+Every excellent travel specialist’s business model is based on complete trips, typically of five days or longer, embellished with all the special touches and insider experiences (based on superlative on-the-ground connections) that sophisticated travelers appreciate.
 The fewer and smaller the trip components you ask for (e.g., a tour guide or private car for a day), the more the TTE will need to charge for each component, and the less value for money you will receive overall.
-Your smartest move is to take advantage of the added value and advocacy that a TTE can provide by having the TTE book as much of your trip as possible: The more of your trip a TTE designs and books, the more he/she can save you wasted time, money, and pitfalls at your destination, embellish your trip with special treatment, and be your advocate in case of unforeseen circumstances.
+By contrast, the more of your trip a TTE designs and books, the more he/she can save you wasted time, money, and pitfalls at your destination, get you special treatment, and be your advocate in case of unforeseen circumstances.
 (An exception to these rules is Paul Bennett, who arranges only guided tours in select cities, and Jennifer Virgilio, who can arrange such small components in Paris, London, and Rome.)

 9. Is there a benefit to me to connect with the Trusted Travel Expert via WendyPerrin.com?